LearnBeFree/SSLayer/README.md

 ## Key ideas, SSLayer:

 - is exceptionally easy to memorize thanks to its symmetrical intuitive design;
 - is suitable for programmers, specialists, and regular users.
 Whether you are writing Python code, navigating in the terminal, or working in accounting software with special symbol codes - the layout is truly universal!
-Writing symbol-rich texts also becomes a pleasure;
+Writing symbol-rich texts (such as markdown) also becomes a pleasure;
 - is great for non-English keyboard users, making symbol placement consistent across languages thanks to the Right Alt layer utilization.
 ALL symbols are accessible from ANY language - no more switching to type one symbol and no more confusion because of the different placements of the same symbols!
 - can be used with both programmable (full: symbols and numbers layers) and regular keyboards (without numbers on the home row, just SSLayer symbols and numbers in their standard places) thanks to the Right Alt layer utilization.